serenity-kit/opaque/README.md

 By default the server will use a dummy in-memory database.
 It will load data from `./data.json` and overwrite the file on change.
-You can disable the file persistence by passing the `--no-fs` flag:
+You can disable the file persistence by setting the `DISABLE_FS` env variable in the `.env` file:

 ```
-pnpm example:server:dev --no-fs
+DISABLE_FS=true
 ```

 #### Redis

-The server can alternatively use a redis database which can be enabled by passing the `--redis` flag:
+The server can alternatively use a redis database which can be enabled by setting the `ENABLE_REDIS` variable in the `.env` file:

 ```
-pnpm example:server:dev --redis
+ENABLE_REDIS=true
 ```

-This will try to to connect to redis on `redis://127.0.0.1:6379`.
+By default it will try to connect to redis on `redis://127.0.0.1:6379`.
-You can optionally pass the redis url if you want to use a different redis host/port:
+You can optionally set the redis url with the `REDIS_URL` variable if you want to use a different redis host/port:

 ```
-pnpm example:server:dev --redis redis://192.168.0.1:6379
+REDIS_URL=redis://192.168.0.1:6379
 ```

 You can quickly get a redis server running locally using docker, e.g: